 To celebrate this monumental event, I figured I’d bake a cake. (that is what one does for celebrations, no?)
 And since peaches and blueberries are what’s in season, it only seemed appropriate to use them together in my celebratory dessert – it’s a combination that just screams summer in my books, after all.

-This is a nice everyday sort of cake – it’s not particularly hard to whip together, so go ahead and make it even if you don’t have anything in particular to celebrate.
+This is a nice everyday sort of cake, the kind that not particularly hard to whip together, which means you can (and should!) make it even if you don’t have anything in particular to celebrate.
 Make it because it’s Tuesday… or because you finally managed to get up that morning without hitting the snooze button a dozen times… or because the sun came out from behind the clouds… or because you managed to fit into your skinny jeans today

 Actually, scratch the last one.
 There’s enough butter in here to make it a while before you can wear those skinny jeans again.